 ECO 318 Economics of Water Resources (3-0-3).
 Water resources: supply, demand, pricing, allocation and distribution.
 Impact of water policy on economic growth and conservation.
 Planning, development and management of water resources.

-Prerequisites: ECO 201 and 202, or consent of the instructor.
+Prerequisites: ECO 201.

 ECO 320 History of Economic Ideas (3-0-3).
 Exposition and analysis of the development of economic theory.
 Emphasis on tracing evolution of economic theories out of specific historical contexts.
 Major figures and schools in economic thought from Adam Smith to the present.
 Prerequisite: ECO 201 and ECO 202.